nextauthjs/next-auth/www/docs/configuration/options.md

 title: NextAuth.js Options
 ---

-Options are passed to NextAuth.js when initalizing it in an API route.
+Options are passed to NextAuth.js when initializing it in an API route.

 :::note
 The only *required* options are **site** and **providers**.